Physics of Genes

 After successful completion of the module, students are able to:

-- follow presentations dealing with biophysical properties of nucleic acids and participate in the corresponding scientific discussions
+- follow presentations dealing with biophysical properties of nucleic acids or gene expression and participate in the corresponding scientific discussions

 - independently educate themselves through literature research, based on the foundations laid in the lecture